 - Those screenshots are then put into a folder, where Hermione compares them to the default screenshots using Mocha.

 - If something has changed, we get a notification.
-The differences are also visually highlighted!
+The differences are also highlighted visually.

 React and rendering

-We try to improve the performance of our interfaces by minimizing the amount of unnecessary rendering.
+We try to improve the performance of our interfaces by minimizing unnecessary rendering.
 Generally, React is pretty good at that.
-However, there are some cases you should keep in mind: if you change something in a component, React creates a new one instead of modifying the original component.
+However, one tricky situation is that when you change something in a component, React creates a new one instead of modifying the original component.

 You can enable React Updates Highlighting with React Developer tools.
 This will reveal all re-renders in your App.
-For example, there are rerenders, which take place during cursor moving over the Trends Page subcomponent.
+For example, there are rerenders that occur during the cursor moving over the Trends Page subcomponent.
 Fortunately, all those rerenders are intended here.
-But imagine, that adding to these re-renders app will fire one hundred more?
+But what if in addition to these re-renders the app will fire up one hundred more?

 Should we re-render?

-We already know about the danger.
-Nevertheless, we decided to check for redundant rendering using why-did-you-render.
+Even though we knew about this danger, we decided to check for redundant rendering using why-did-you-render.
 To our surprise, we discovered multiple instances of inefficiency.
 That’s how we did it:

-- We created a dummy action: it triggers changes to the store.
+- We created a dummy action that triggers changes to the store.

 - If we change something in the store, we will make all the components (subscribed to this store) collect data once again.
-It happens with mapStateToProps callback.
+This is done via the mapStateToProps callback.

-- After collecting the data, we pass it to the component and launch compare function to check, whether the props had been changed or not.
+- After collecting the data, we pass it to the component and launch a compare function to check whether the props had been changed.

 - Meanwhile, we know that the dummy action doesn’t actually change any values in the store, meaning that no new props should be passed to the component.